sosan/kubernetes/04_Build and Secure Networks in Google Cloud/04_HTTP_Load_Balancer_with_Cloud_Armor.md

 6. Click **Done**.

-<ql-infobox>HTTP(S) load balancing supports both IPv4 and IPv6 addresses for client traffic.
-Client IPv6 requests are terminated at the global load balancing layer, then proxied over IPv4 to your backends.</ql-infobox>
+HTTP(S) load balancing supports both IPv4 and IPv6 addresses for client traffic.
+Client IPv6 requests are terminated at the global load balancing layer, then proxied over IPv4 to your backends.

 ### **Review and create the HTTP Load Balancer**